American Songs and Musicals in the "Thirties"

 wagons, in a log cabin near a cotton field…

-The “classic” music could not occupy more than an additional row owing to the fact that the dominant culture in Europe had very few things in common with this country under construction.
-However, it had to build its own personality and to operate in this sense a synthesis between the various musical influences of which it was the crossroads.
+The “classic” music could not occupy more than an additional row owing to the fact that the prevailing culture in Europe had little in common with this country under construction.
+However, it had to shape its own personality and to operate in this sense a synthesis between the various musical influences of which it was the crossroads.

 It is in fact from two traditions that the American music primarily drew its substance: one, African-American gave rise to blues and jazz while the other, of Anglo-Saxon origin, inspired folk and Country music.
 Far from opposing, these two traditions constantly intertwined and mutually enriched in retaining peculiarities testifying to an always long-lived cultural diversity.